If you are a foreigner looking to buy a condominium in Thailand, it is important to educate yourself on the types of ownership available.

 When contemplating a condominium purchase in Phuket there are many relevant points which every buyer must consider.

-This is especially true if you are weighing up the purchase of a freehold unit versus a leasehold unit through a Thai Company Limited.
+This is especially true if you are weighing up the purchase of a freehold unit, titled in your own name, versus a leasehold unit owned through a Thai Company Limited.

-Firstly, when agents suggest that a cheaper leasehold compensates for the company ownership structure, this does not take into consideration the additional cost every year of running the Thai Company Limited.
-Nor does it factor in the higher cost to sell.
+But when agents who sell new projects to prospective buyers suggest that a cheaper leasehold compensates for setting up the company ownership structure, this does not take into account the annual cost of running the Thai Company Limited.
+It also does not factor in the higher cost to sell.

-Secondly, if you are using nominee shareholders in your Thai Co.
-Ltd. you are breaking Thai law.
-Even if you are not found out, will any buyer accept the risk of taking over this structure from you?
+Furthermore, if you take advice on establishing a Thai Co.
+Ltd. using nominee shareholders, you will be breaking Thai law.
+Even if you are never found out, what are the chances a buyer would ever accept the risk involved with taking over this structure from you?

 This brings up the final point: selling a leasehold is not easy.
-In a country where foreigners are becoming more educated as time goes on, your resale market is increasingly limited.
+In a country where foreigners are educating themselves more and more on the real estate market, the resale market is becoming increasingly limited.

-Potential buyers will be limited to newcomers “fresh off the boat” who are still completely oblivious to the laws in the Kingdom of Thailand.
+Potential buyers will be limited to newcomers “fresh off the boat”, who are still completely oblivious to the property laws in the Kingdom of Thailand.